pepicrft/ppineraes-old/posts/2021-02-04-tackling-technical-debt.md

 ---
 layout: post
-title: "Tackling technical debt in Tuist"
+title: 'Tackling technical debt in Tuist'
-categories: ["engineering", "open-source", "tuist", "xcode", "swift"]
+categories: ['engineering', 'open-source', 'tuist', 'xcode', 'swift']
 ---

 I've recently spent a lot of time in [Tuist](https://tuist.io) tackling technical debt.
 It'd been a while since the last time I have to pause some other work for weeks to do something that would be beneficial for the long-term of the project.